Janet Jackson: 2015–2019: Unbreakable, touring and Rock and Roll Hall of Fame

-On April 6, 2016, Jackson announced that she was "planning her family" with husband Wissam Al Mana, resulting in her postponing her tour.
-On May 1, 2017, Jackson announced she would resume her Unbreakable World Tour, now known as the State of the World Tour.
-The revamped tour launched on September 7, 2017.
+On April 6, 2016, Jackson postponed her tour in favour of "planning her family" with husband Wissam Al Mana.
+On September 7, 2017, Jackson resumed her Unbreakable World Tour, now known as the State of the World Tour.
 Refocusing the tour's theme to reflect socially conscious messages from Jackson's entire music catalog, many songs selected for the concert set list along with corresponding imagery depicted on stage address racism, white supremacy, fascism, xenophobia and police brutality.
 The tour opened to positive critical reception, with several commentators praising Jackson's post-pregnancy physical fitness, showmanship and socially conscious messages.

 Her emotional rendition of "What About", a song about domestic violence originally recorded for The Velvet Rope, drew media attention highlighting her recent separation from her husband; Jackson's brother Randy alleges she suffered verbal abuse by Al Mana which contributed to the breakdown of their marriage.
-Proceeds from the concert of September 9, 2017 at the Toyota Center in Houston, Texas were donated to relief efforts supporting evacuees of Hurricane Harvey.
+Proceeds from the concert of September 9, 2017, at the Toyota Center in Houston, Texas were donated to relief efforts supporting evacuees of Hurricane Harvey.
 Jackson met with Houston mayor Sylvester Turner and evacuees at the George R. Brown Convention Center prior to the performance.
-In May 2018, it was announced that Jackson would receive the Billboard Icon Award at the 2018 Billboard Music Awards.
+Jackson received the Billboard Icon Award at the 2018 Billboard Music Awards.
 In an interview for Billboard magazine, Jackson revealed that she was then working on new music.
-On August 16, 2018, it was announced that Jackson and Rhythm Nation had entered into a partnership with Cinq Music Group.
+On August 16, 2018, Jackson and Rhythm Nation entered into a partnership with Cinq Music Group.
 The next day, Jackson released the single "Made for Now", a collaboration with Daddy Yankee.

 In October 2018, she received her third nomination for induction into the Rock and Roll Hall of Fame.
-On December 13, 2018, Jackson was announced as one of the seven inductees of the 2019 class of the Rock and Roll Hall of Fame.
+In 2019, Jackson was inducted into Rock and Roll Hall of Fame.

-On February 26, 2019, Jackson announced a four-month Las Vegas residency entitled Metamorphosis.
-The initial schedule comprised fourteen shows at the Park Theater at Park MGM resort; three additional shows were announced in May.
+On May 17, 2019, Jackson launched a four-month Las Vegas residency entitled Metamorphosis.
+The initial schedule comprised fourteen shows at the Park Theater at Park MGM resort; three additional shows were added in May.
 In September and November 2019 Jackson performed a series of concerts in support of the 30th anniversary of the Rhythm Nation album in Welch Treasure Island Resort & Casino, San Francisco and Hawaii.
 In 2019, Jackson played a variety of festivals in the US and abroad, including The Glastonbury Festival.